List of disk drive form factors

 Since the invention of the floppy disk drive, various standardized form factors have been used in computing systems.
 Standardized form factors and interface allow a variety of peripherals and upgrades thereto with no impact to the physical size of a computer system.
 Drives may slot into a drive bay of the corresponding size.

-Compared to flash drives in same form factor, maximum rotating disk drive capacity is much smaller, with 100 TB available in 2018, and 32 TB for 2.5-inch.
+Compared to flash drives in the same form factor, maximum rotating disk drive capacity is much smaller, with 100 TB available in 2018, and 32 TB for 2.5-inch.

+The disk drive size, such as 3.5-inch, usually refers to the diameter of the disk platters.

 List

 IBM's first hard drive, the IBM 350, used a stack of fifty 24-inch platters and was of a size comparable to two large refrigerators.
 In 1962, IBM introduced its model 1311 disk, which used six 14-inch (nominal size) platters in a removable pack and was roughly the size of a washing machine.
 This became a standard platter size and drive form-factor for many years, used also by other manufacturers.
 The IBM 2314 used platters of the same size in an eleven-high pack and introduced the "drive in a drawer" layout, although the "drawer" was not the complete drive.

 Later drives were designed to fit entirely into a chassis that would mount in a 19-inch rack.
 Digital's RK05 and RL01 were early examples using single 14-inch platters in removable packs, the entire drive fitting in a 10.5-inch-high rack space (six rack units).
 In the mid-to-late 1980s the similarly sized Fujitsu Eagle, which used (coincidentally) 10.5-inch platters, was a popular product.

 Such large platters were never used with microprocessor-based systems.
 With increasing sales of microcomputers having built in floppy-disk drives (FDDs), HDDs that would fit to the FDD mountings became desirable.
 Thus HDD Form factors, initially followed those of 8-inch, 5.25-inch, and 3.5-inch floppy disk drives.
 Because there were no smaller floppy disk drives, smaller HDD form factors developed from product offerings or industry standards.